SovereignCloudStack/standards/README.md

 development branches -- right now, our CI needs a bit more coverage though to make this safe.

+R0 was late -- this was due to the delayed start of our project.

 # Contribute and Connect

 Please see the [SCS contributor guide](https://scs.community/docs/contributor/).